Pre-professional Studies — Health Sciences

 One- to Two-Year Programs

-Getting into nursing and dental hygienist schools can be challenging.
+Getting into nursing school can be challenging.
 That’s why you’ll need to have foundational classes under your belt including biology (a year of human anatomy and physiology), psychology, sociology, writing and math.
 Choosing the pre-professional path in these fields works best if you have an idea which professional program you want to apply to next.
 That way, you’ll know exactly what classes you need to take at WOU in order to be a strong candidate.
 Fortunately, your helpful advisers can guide you in the right direction.

 Three- to Four-Year Programs